Fine-grained Domain Adaptive Crowd Counting via Point-derived Segmentation: Method

 \subsection{Point-derived Crowd Segmentation}

-The Point-derived Crowd Segmentation (PCS) module is designed to learn crowd segmentation from the point-level crowd counting annotations.
-Although crowd counting annotations does not specify crowd segmentation, they contain information on where crowds appear and how crowds look like.
-We can still extract crowd segmentation by learning the weak label statistics.
+Point-derived Crowd Segmentation (PCS) is proposed to disentangle crowd from background by point-level crowd counting annotations in a weakly-supervised manner.
+The rationale behind this design is that although point annotations do not specify segmentation, they still entail where crowd appears and how crowd looks from a statistical perspective.
 This is also studied in the context of Multiple Instance Learning (MIL)~\cite{maron1998framework} where a label is assigned to each bag of instances instead of each instance.
-In our case, we consider each patch cropped from crowd images as a bag of instances (i.e., a set of pixels).
+In our case, each patch cropped from crowd images can be regarded as a bag of pixels where patch-level labels can be defined as follows.